Kerxunos/Kerxunos/README.md

 ## HI, My name is Furkan
-- You can reach me with instagram or steam
+- You can reach me with instagram
 - I'm learning python, C#, Cyber Security
 - I'm a high school student